clemsos/writings/_quora/2018-10-21-What-would-a-Uighur-version-of-Joshua-Wong-or-the-Dalai-Lama-look-like.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What would a Uighur version of Joshua Wong or the Dalai Lama look like? - Quora
+    What would a Uighur version of Joshua Wong or the Dalai Lama look like? - Quora
 ---